ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison3/README.md

 [!metalama-file EqualityMemberAttribute.cs]

-You can learn more these techniques in <xref:child-aspects> and <xref:eligibility>.
+You can learn more about these techniques in <xref:child-aspects> and <xref:eligibility>.

-For the `RequireAspect` method to work, we must ensure that Metalama processes `EqualityMemberAttribute` aspects _before_ `ImplementEquatableAttribute`, otherwise it would be too late for `EqualityMemberAttribute` to add an `ImplementEquatableAttribute` aspect.
+For the `RequireAspect` method to work, we must ensure that Metalama processes `EqualityMemberAttribute` aspects _before_ `ImplementEquatableAttribute`; otherwise, it would be too late for `EqualityMemberAttribute` to add an `ImplementEquatableAttribute` aspect.
 This is done by using the `[assembly: AspectOrder]` custom attribute:

 [!metalama-file AspectOrder.cs]